grahamegrieve/lazarus-ide-tester/README.md

 You can also check and uncheck tests in the tree

 ### Status Bar:

-Displays the current status of the tests
+Displays the current status of the tests / testing process

 # Installing the IDETester

 1. Get the code from the git repository https://github.com/grahamegrieve/lazarus-ide-tester
 1. Install into the Lazarus IDE
   1. Open the package /package/idetester.lpk, and compile it
   2. Open the package /ide/idetester_dsgn.lpk.
 Don't compile it
-  3. Choose Package.. install packages and then install idetester_dsgn from the list of uninstalled packages
+  3. Choose Package.. install packages and then install idetester_dsgn from the list of uninstalled packages.
+In some versions of lazarus(?) if it is not displayed as an option, you need to compile it manually first

 # Running Test Cases